EngineerKamesh/gofullstack/Acknowledgements.md

 ## Dedication

-This video course is dedicated to my father, C.V.
+This learning path is dedicated to my father, C.V.
 Balasubramanian.

 ## Special Thanks